MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 - M365-modern-desktop
 ---

-# Best practices from the field: Roadmap to modern management of Microsoft 365 Apps in the enterprise
+# Best practices from the field: Road map to modern management of Microsoft 365 Apps in the enterprise

+> [!IMPORTANT]
+> This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-Microsoft recently released into public preview, a set of [new admin capabilities](../admincenter/overview.md#whats-new-in-preview) for monitoring, managing, and updating the installation of Microsoft 365 Apps for enterprise.
-The Microsoft 365 Apps Ranger team at Microsoft has worked with customers during the closed Preview phases and wants to share some best practices on how to adopt these new features.
+Microsoft recently released into public preview a set of [new admin capabilities](../admincenter/overview.md#whats-new-in-preview) for monitoring, managing, and updating the installation of Microsoft 365 Apps for enterprise.
+Based on our work with customers during the preview, we've developed some best practices on how to adopt these new features.

-While there is no definitive or required way to adopt these new features, the order laid out below has proven to be successful in enabling admins to quickly recognize the benefits, while keeping the rate of change manageable.
-But ultimately, feel free to adjust your approach according to the needs of your organization.
+While there is no definitive or required way to adopt these new features, the order laid out below has proven to be successful in enabling admins to quickly recognize the benefits while keeping the rate of change manageable.
+Feel free, though, to adjust your approach according to the needs of your organization.

-> [!NOTE]
->This article covers several features that are still in preview.
-These features may evolve faster than this article can be updated.

-## Get insights within minutes: Apps health
+## Get insights within minutes: Microsoft 365 Apps health

-A good starting point is to adopt [Apps health](../admincenter/microsoft-365-apps-health.md) first.
-Apps health will give you insights into the stability, performance, and deployed builds of the Microsoft 365 Apps in your environment.
-As Apps health is leveraging the diagnostic data sent by your devices, there is no need to stand up any infrastructure or deploy additional software agents.
-You can get insights into the health of your Microsoft 365 Apps literally within minutes.
+A good starting point is to adopt [Microsoft 365 Apps health](../admincenter/microsoft-365-apps-health.md) first.
+This feature gives you insights into the stability, performance, and deployed builds of the Microsoft 365 Apps in your environment.
+This feature uses diagnostic data sent by your devices, so there is no need to stand up any infrastructure or deploy additional software agents.
+You can get insights into the health of your Microsoft 365 Apps within minutes.

-Here is how to enable Apps health:
+How to enable Microsoft 365 Apps health:

 1. Log into the Apps Admin Center at [config.office.com](https://config.office.com/).
 2. Navigate to **Health**, **Apps health**, read and accept the Preview EULA (end user license agreements).